HappyMealOfficial/Model-Importer/README.md

 # Model-Importer
-A simple model importer script for roblox lol, thanks to Hazel for inspiration ♥️♥️
+A simple model importer script for roblox lol.
+Thanks to Hazel for inspiration ♥️♥️

 # Why have I made it open source?
 Simple, so you can steal it :D